pippinlee/pippinlee/_posts/2012-5-28-building-gifpost.md

 <blockquote class="twitter-tweet" lang="en"><p lang="en" dir="ltr">30 minutes til <a href="https://twitter.com/hashtag/SDS?src=hash">#SDS</a> <a href="http://t.co/EfMsXnJODs">http://t.co/EfMsXnJODs</a></p>&mdash; Mac (@MacMiller) <a href="https://twitter.com/MacMiller/status/326538408933617664">April 23, 2013</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

-So, it turns out building a tool with a very specific focus--however trivial--can be helpful to the right people.
+So, it turns out building a tool with a very specific focus--however trivial--can be helpful to a certain audience.
 Maybe everyone that needs your tool won't find it right away.
-Patience.

-*July 2015 update: site should still be working, though is unattended so needs a poke every month or so*
+*July 2015 update: site was shut down as traffic had slowed and finding time to do maintenance was tricky.*